-Since 1 January 2015 the Company is the head entity of a tax-consolidated group.
+Since 1 January 2015 the Company is a wholly owned subsidiary in a tax-consolidated group with Hollard Holdings Australia Pty Ltd as the head entity.

 The current and deferred tax amounts for the tax consolidated group are allocated among entities in the group using a "standalone taxpayer" approach whereby each entity in the tax-consolidated group calculates its current tax and deferred taxes as if it continued to be a separate taxable entity in its own right.